-Financial Year 2012-2013
+Financial Year 2013-2014

-The following corporate governance attestation statement was endorsed by a resolution of the Bureau of Health Information Board at its meeting on 27 September 2013.

-The Board is responsible for the corporate governance practices of the Bureau of Health Information.
-This statement sets out the main corporate governance practices in operation within the Bureau for the 2012-2013 financial year.
+The following corporate governance attestation statement has been endorsed by the Bureau of Health Information Board (BHI).
+The Board is responsible for the corporate governance practices of BHI.
+This statement sets out the main corporate governance practices in operation within BHI for the financial year 1 July 2013 to 30 June 2014.